Platform 4: Memory Points

 In 2016 Catherine Church started work on a follow up to Memory Points - and created a sound piece called INVISIBLE MUSIC inspired by her own mother's hearing loss.
 She describes it 'as a love letter to her Mum' based on a poem she wrote about losing her hearing.
-The Memory Point's band that formed for the previous show came to together to develop this work further with long term collaborators Jules Bushell and Pete Flood (from the band Bellowhead).
+The Memory Point's band that formed for the previous show came together to develop this work further with long term collaborators Jules Bushell and Pete Flood (from the band Bellowhead).